German Adoption Lawyer

 Adopting an Adult

-It should be noted that there is no age limit.
-However, the age difference between the adopters and the adopted child should not be too significant.
-There is no legal limit on the age difference.
-However, the Federal Association of State Youth Welfare Offices believes the maximum age difference should be 40 years.
-Therefore, the possibility of adopting an infant usually ends after the age of 40.
+There is no official age limit to adopt.
+However, the age difference between the adoptive parents and the adopted child should not be too big.
+Although there is no legal regulation regarding that age gap, the German Federal Association of Youth Welfare Offices believes that the difference in age should not exceed 40 years.
+Therefore, the possibility of adopting an infant usually ends once the intended parent(s) are 40 years or older.

-To be able to adopt a child, the biological parents must have consented to the adoption.
-It is irrelevant how the parents relate to each other.
-The consent must come from both parents.
-For example, in the case of stepchild adoption, the permission of the parent who does not continue to care for the child must be given.
+In order to adopt a child, the biological parents must first have consented to the adoption.
+In Germany, both biological parents must consent to the adoption, regardless of their relationship status at that time.
+For example, in the case of stepchild adoption, the consent of the parent who will not be continuing to care for the child is required as well.

-In the case of adopting an infant, a distinction must be made between the mother and the non-marital father concerning the period of consent.
-The latter can already declare his consent before the child’s birth, whereas the mother can declare from the ninth week after the birth at the earliest.
-If there is a declaration of consent from both parents and the guardianship court has received it, the decision made is irrevocable.
-The natural parents are released from their duties and rights, and the youth welfare office assumes guardianship of the child.
-Our German adoption lawyers will oversee all the requirements relating to the natural parents’ consent.
-Ensuring that everything is “above board” and in line with the legal requirements decreases the likelihood of a contested adoption process.
+In the case of adopting an infant, there is a distinction between the mother and the non-marital father regarding the time period in which they can express their respective consent.
+The latter can express his consent even before the child is born, whereas the mother can provide her declaration no earlier than nine weeks after giving birth.
+If both parents have provided a consent declaration and it has been submitted to the guardianship court, the decision made is irrevocable.
+The biological parents are relieved of their duties and rights, and the youth welfare office takes over guardianship of the infant.

-Another decisive point in German adoption law is the marital status of the adopter.
-In turn, specific requirements are linked to this. § 1741 (2) German Civil Code stipulates that unmarried persons may only adopt alone, whereas married couples must decide jointly to adopt and therefore adopt the child jointly.
-It is irrelevant whether the couple is of the same sex or a heterosexual couple.
-An exception to the provision on joint adoption by a married couple arises if one of the spouses is not legally competent or is not yet 21 years old ( § 1741, (2), sentence 4 German Civil Code).
-In such a case, the spouse who is already capable of adopting a child may exceptionally adopt it alone.
+Another crucial point when adopting in Germany is the marital status of the adoptive parent(s) and the requirements tied to this.
+According to Section 1741 Para.
+2 BGB, unmarried individuals may only adopt alone, while married couples must decide to adopt together and, therefore, must jointly accept the child.
+It is irrelevant whether it is a same-sex couple or a heterosexual couple that wants to adopt.
+An exception to the rule regarding the joint adoption by a married couple arises if one of the spouses is not legally capable or is not yet 21 years old (see Section 1741 Para.
+2 S. 4 BGB).
+In such cases, the spouse who is already able to adopt a child may exceptionally adopt alone.

 Other Requirements under German Adoption Law

-In the context of adoption in Germany, it must also be examined whether the living and economic conditions of the adopter(s) are to be considered sufficient.
-Therefore, there should be enough space for the child to feel comfortable in the new living quarters and to have the possibility of having its own place of retreat.
-Furthermore, the economic circumstances of the adoptive parents must be right.
-It is assumed that the child’s livelihood is secured.
-In the case of adoption by a married couple, there should also be a stable partnership.
-In addition, they should have dealt with the issue of raising the child.
+Before adopting a child, the living and economic conditions of the adoptive parent(s) must also be examined.
+There should be enough space for the child to feel comfortable in their new living environment and to have some privacy and a private retreat.
+Additionally, the economic circumstances of the adoptive parents must be adequate to support the costs of a child.
+It is expected that the child’s livelihood is secured.
+If the adoption is by a couple, a stable partnership should also be present.

 The Adoption Procedure: Procedure, Costs and Legal Consequences